jgeraigery/SpotlightHelp/pages/ConnectVMware/vmware_connect_requirements.md

 The following is supported:

 * VMware ESX infrastructure.
-VMware vCenter 2.5 (or later).
-VMware ESX Server 4.0 (or later)
+VMware vCenter 6.7 (or later).
+VMware ESXi Server 6.7 (or later)

 The username used to connect to the virtual guest machine must have at least a read-only role.

 Ensure any firewall is configured to open TCP port 443.

 {% include links.html %}